• Skip to primary navigation

 If you’re on the list, you’ve been getting my freshest content weekly.
 If you’re not?
 You’ve been visiting some of my more popular posts, probably found via a Pinterest pin or a Google search, or maybe even TikTok or Instagram.
 (But I’d invite you to sign up for those encouraging Tip Tuesday emails, and get a bonus decluttering checklist, too!)

-In full transparency, if you’re wanting to follow someone who does have all their act together all of the time, you probably shouldn’t listen to me.
+In full transparency, if you’re wanting to follow someone who does have their act together all of the time, you probably shouldn’t listen to me.

 My bathroom counter is a wreck right now after our family spent a week recovering from the flu, but who am I kidding, it was a wreck the week before that, too, simply because I was ignoring it.